A New World Disorder

 ‘A vivid, perspicacious, and ultimately disillusioned book about the current direction of China that explores a rising China’s fitful relations with a wide range of countries, and reveals what’s left of its domestic reforms as being driven by an obsession with ever greater control.
 China Unbound delivers urgent and much-needed caution against xenophobia toward Chinese people at a time of growing tensions with a new superpower.’ — Howard W. French, former New York Times foreign correspondent, and author of Everything Under the Heavens: How the Past Helps Shape China’s Push for Global Power

 ‘A timely and fascinating book looking at China’s rise and the impacts on the current global order.
-A much-needed book at a time of fast geopolitical change, with smart analysis and engaging writing.’ — Karoline Kan, author of Under Red Skies: The Life and Times of a Chinese Millennial
+A much-needed account at a time of fast geopolitical change, with smart analysis and engaging writing.’ — Karoline Kan, author of Under Red Skies: The Life and Times of a Chinese Millennial

 ‘By taking the China story global, Chiu shows how an increasingly powerful China is challenging not only our economies, but our institutions, our principles, and our communities.
 Reporting from the frontlines of China’s influence, from Australia, Canada, and the US to Italy, Greece, Turkey, and Russia, Chiu reveals embattled diasporas and critics under pressure as hypocrisy runs rampant in business and government, and a new world order begins to form.
 A vital, illuminating read.’ — Madeleine O’Dea, author of The Phoenix Years: Art, Resistance, and the Making of Modern China